 Some prominent politicians compare us to vermin when we threaten their worldview.
 But then those politicians are also vermin when they threaten our worldview, presumably.
 Thus, when we are all vermin, we might as well get the best out of it.
-We explore how in our performance-research The Animal Empire – you are not invited at Bådteatret June 22nd-25th 2019 as part of Ubåden.
+In The Animal Empire – you are not invited Linh Le and I examine the bodily aesthetics of dilemmas, paradoxes and issues that arise when groups of people are dehumanized and compared to vermin.
+Bådteatret June 22nd-25th 2019 as part of Ubåden.

 When one group of human beings is dehumanized, all human beings are dehumanized.

 Examples of prominent politicians presumably comparing various groups of people with vermin are Chechnya’s President Ramzan Kadyrov, Brazil’s President Jair Bolsonaro, President of the United States Donald Trump, former Danish Minister of Integration Birthe Rønn Hornbech and former chairperson of the Danish People’s Party Pia Kjærsgaard.

 At the same time, there is a significant increase in hate crimes in public spaces.
 We believe there is a connection.
 And this is our motivation for doing this performance-research.